ethereum/ethereum-org-website/src/content/developers/tutorials/reverse-engineering-a-contract/index.md

 Finally, clear the stack (which isn't necessary) and signal the successful end of the transaction.

+To sum it all up, here's a flowchart for the initial code.

 ## The Handler at 0x7C {#the-handler-at-0x7c}